 AG's Office & Port Neches police chief detail child porn arrest.
-PN fire chief bails out. - Port Arthur News
+PN fire chief bails out & has been fired. - Port Arthur News

 AG’s Office & Port Neches police chief detail child porn arrest.
-PN fire chief bails out.
+PN fire chief bails out & has been fired.

 PORT NECHES — Paul Nelson, fire chief in Port Neches, was arrested in City Hall on Wednesday and jailed on two promotion of child pornography charges.